Dre Campbell Farm

 This DIY method is often called an SLF circle trap.
 This video demonstrates a more professional approach.

 Various animals have been seen feeding on spotted lanternflies.
-This behavior helps to reduce their population naturally.
+These predators can kill some nymphs and adults naturally.

-Birds such as chickens, turkeys, and some wild songbirds may consume nymphs and adults.
+Birds such as chickens, turkeys, and some wild songbirds may eat spotted lanternfly nymphs and adults.
 Praying mantises, spiders, wheel bugs, and certain predatory insects have also been seen feeding on them.

 You can encourage these beneficial predators by avoiding broad-spectrum pesticides.
 You can also plant a variety of native plants and maintain a habitat that supports wildlife.